Toughness and spanning trees in $K_4$-minor-free graphs: Proof of Theorem

 \begin{LEM} If $G$ is $K_4$-minor-free and $G$ has no N2C, then $G$ is outerplanar. \end{LEM}

 \begin{proof} A graph is outerplanar if and only if it is $K_4$-minor-free and $K_{2,3}$-minor-free.
 So assume that $G$ has a $K_{2,3}$ minor.
-Since $K_{2,3}$ has maximum degree $3$, the existence of a $K_{2,3}$ minor implies that $G$ contains a subdivision $N$ of $K_{2,3}$, consisting of two vertices $s_1$, $s_2$ of degree $3$ and three internally disjoint $s_1s_2$-paths.
-Let $T_1, T_2, T_3$ denote the sets of internal vertices of these paths.
-Each $T_i$ clearly lies in a component of $G - \{s_1, s_2\}$ that attaches at both $s_1$ and $s_2$.
-Since $G$ has no N2Cs there are at most two such components, so one such component contains two sets $T_i$.
-Thus, there is a path $P$ in $G-\{s_1, s_2\}$ connecting two of $T_1, T_2, T_3$.
-We may choose $P$ so that, say, it connects $T_1$ and $T_2$ while avoiding $T_3$.
-Now $N \cup P$ contains a $K_4$-minor, giving a contradiction. \end{proof}
+Since $K_{2,3}$ has maximum degree $3$, the existence of a $K_{2,3}$ minor implies that $G$ contains a subdivision $N$ of $K_{2,3}$, consisting of two vertices $s_1$, $s_2$ of degree $3$ and three internally disjoint $s_1s_2$-paths of length at least $2$.
+But now $\{s_1, s_2\}$ is an N2C of $N$ and hence, by Lemma \ref{N2C-subgraph-k4mf}, an N2C of $G$, which is a contradiction. \end{proof}

 \begin{LEM} For every non-isolated vertex $x$ of a graph $G$, and for every block $B$ of $G$ that contains $x$, there is $xy \in E(B)$ such that $c(B, xy) = c(G,xy)\le 1$. \end{LEM}